 The remains of the Messapian walls still survive – the Parco Archeologico delle Mura Messapiche on the north west side of the town is one of the largest in Italy.
 As well as the walls, there remains the evidence of defensive ditches, an acropolis, and tombs that contained various ancient artefacts.
 Entrance to the park is charged at €5 per person, with discounts for students and over-65s.
 Next to the Parco Archeologico is the Fonte Pliniano, a well which Pliny the Elder mentions in his Natural History as it always maintained a constant level.
 He describes an almond tree growing out of the centre of the well, which can still be seen to this day, and has become the design of the town's coat of arms.
 Since the Parco Archaeologico and Pliny's Well are some distance from the city centre, if travelling by car it is usually best to visit them directly.

 The main part of Manduria consists of a gridiron of streets, so to see the central area just follow "centro" and find somewhere to park.
-Traffic here is a bit of a nightmare even for Italy.
+Manduria's main street is flanked by imposing buildings, but suffers because it carries a lot of traffic.
 Only the small centro storico is relatively car free.
 This area consists of a few streets around the Duomo, but part of it is a former Jewish ghetto, small houses in streets which were once gated to segregate the populace.

-The main street of Manduria is attractive and lively, well worth a short stroll.
+The main street of Manduria is attractive and lively, despite the traffic, well worth a short stroll.
 It extends from the gardens of the Piazza Vittorio Emanuele via Piazza Garibaldi (where is located an impressive building, Palazzo Imperiali, now used as a bank and a pizzeria), through an archway dedicated to the Virgin Mary to the Chiesa Sant'Angelo.
 On the way you pass Manduria's main baroque church, Parrocchia Di Santa Maria Di Costantinopoli, with the characteristic multi-coloured dome.
-This church is currently undergoing extensive restoration work.

 There are plenty of places to eat and drink in Manduria, especially in the summer.
 The best bet is in and around the small centro storico.
-We can personally recommend Osteria dei Mercanti, a few yards from the Duomo.
-This has the simplest decor we have encountered in any restaurant in Italy, just a few photographs and pictures on pastel painted walls in a series of big rooms.
-The food (especially the daily home made pasta) is top notch, with the usual polite and friendly service you get everywhere in Puglia,
+We can personally recommend Osteria dei Mercanti, a few yards from the Duomo, which we have visited over several years.
+The restaurant moved in 2021 to new premises a few yards away from where it was previously.
+There is a large room inside with lots of displays of photographs and artefacts.
+The food (especially the daily home made pasta) is top notch, with the usual polite and friendly service you get everywhere in Puglia Another .

 There are some good free beaches about 10 miles beyond Manduria, so if you want to get there in the morning and see something of the place, then take a picnic to the beach or eat in one of the many bars and restaurants close by, and return to the city centre for the evening.
 This would make a really good day trip from Ostuni by car.